safe-global/safe-docs/miscellaneous/glossary.md

 ### Safe Modules

-Safe Modules add custom features to Safe contracts.
-Smart contracts add functionality to Safe while separating module logic from Safe's core contracts, such as support for [gasless transactions](#gasless-transactions) or [allowances](https://github.com/safe-global/safe-modules/tree/master/allowances).
+[Safe Modules](https://docs.safe.global/safe-smart-account/modules) are the core units constituting the [Safe{Core} Protocol](#safecore-protocol).
+They come in four types: [Function Handlers](#function-handlers), [Hooks](#hooks), [Plugins](#plugins), and [Signature Verifiers](#signature-verifiers).
+They're used to extend the functionality of Safe{Core} by adding custom features and business logic in a secured way, while avoiding any type of vendor lock-in.
+The protocol ensures the security of modules through [registries](#registries), and that it remains vendor agnostic by encapsulating different [account abstraction](#account-abstraction) implementations through a [manager](#managers).

 ### Safe Smart Accounts

-Safe Smart Accounts (sometimes known as Smart Contract Wallets, Smart Wallets, or Contract Wallets) is a way to improve the security of Ethereum [Externally Owned Accounts](#externally-owned-account) by adding a layer of abstraction on top of them, adding features for recovery, [social logins](#social-login), and [gasless transactions](#gasless-transactions).
+Smart Accounts (sometimes known as Smart Contract Wallets, Smart Wallets, or Contract Wallets) are a way to improve the security of Ethereum [Externally Owned Accounts](#externally-owned-account) by adding a layer of abstraction on top of them, adding features for recovery, [social logins](#social-login), and [gasless transactions](#gasless-transactions).
 They're [smart contracts](https://ethereum.org/en/whitepaper/#scripting) used to store funds and execute transactions on behalf of their owners.
+In Safe's context, Safe Smart Accounts are any implementation of the [`safe-contracts`]() repository.
 This abstraction layer is our central concept for building [Safe's vision](https://docs.safe.global/safe-smart-account/safe-smart-account).

 ### Singleton

 Singleton is a term used to describe a smart contract that can only be deployed once.
-It describes the [Safe{Core} Proxy](https://github.com/safe-global/safe-contracts/blob/main/contracts/proxies/SafeProxy.sol) smart contract deployed once on each [supported network](../safe-smart-account/supported-networks.md) so that all future Safes deployed on these networks can delegate transactions and function calls to it.
+In the context of Safe, it describes the [Safe{Core} Proxy](https://github.com/safe-global/safe-contracts/blob/main/contracts/proxies/SafeProxy.sol) smart contract deployed once on each [supported network](../safe-smart-account/supported-networks.md) so that all future Safes deployed on these networks can delegate transactions and function calls to it.

+### Signature verifiers

+Signature verifiers are a type of [module](#safe-modules) that allows users to verify [EIP-1271](#eip-1271) signatures on Safe transactions.
+It offers developers greater flexibility to define the verification logic of their choice.

 ## T

 ### Transactions

 Transactions are what change the state of Ethereum-based ledgers.
 They're used to transfer funds from one account to another or to interact with smart contracts.
 You can learn more about how Safe{Wallet} handles transactions by reading the [Transactions](https://help.safe.global/en/collections/9814-transactions) section of our [Support Center](https://help.safe.global).

+### Threshold

+Threshold is a term used to describe the number of signatures required to execute a Safe transaction.
+It's used to improve the security of Safes by requiring multiple signatures to execute a transaction.
+You can know more by reading the [`getThreshold`](https://docs.safe.global/safe-core-aa-sdk/protocol-kit/reference#getthreshold) and [`createChangeThresholdTx`](https://docs.safe.global/safe-core-aa-sdk/protocol-kit/reference#createchangethresholdtx) sections of the [Safe{Core} SDK](#safecore-sdk) [Protocol kit](https://docs.safe.global/safe-core-aa-sdk/protocol-kit) [reference](https://docs.safe.global/safe-core-aa-sdk/protocol-kit/reference).

+## U

+### UserOps

+UserOps is part of the [4337 Standard](#erc-4337) and describes an object ("pseudo-transaction") representing a transaction that can be executed without paying gas fees.
+Dapps usually create them, and wallets (not only Safe{Wallet}) should be able to translate them into regular transactions and execute them.
+You can know more by reading the [UserOps](https://erc4337.io/docs/understanding-ERC-4337/user-operation) section of the 4337 Standard.

 ## W